9icenero/LITA_Class_Documentation/README.md

 ### Conclusion
 ---
 At the end of this data analysis, it was determined that;
-- Hero has a product has the highest sales in the year 2019.
+- Hero was the top-selling product in 2019.
-- Grand malt has the least sales.
+- Grand Malt recorded the lowest sales.

 ### Recommendation
-More advert should be done for Grand malt inorder to boost sales.
-Also a feedback form should be given to customers to rate the products taste,price etc. This will help improve the products.
+More advertising should be conducted for Grand Malt to boost sales.
+Additionally, a feedback form should be provided to customers to rate the product's taste, price, and other factors.
+This will help in improving the product.